iamovi/AnimeWaifu/README.md

 > Android .apk

-/ A dedicated QuickChat App from AnimeWaifu Project are Available!
+/ A dedicated QuickChat App from AnimeWaifu Project is Available!

 ***Download from: [Here/](https://iamovi.github.io/AnimeWaifu/install/)***